 The power of quantum algorithms

 Problems that are fundamentally unsolvable by classical algorithms (so called undecidable problems) cannot be solved by quantum algorithms either.
 The added value of quantum algorithms is that they can solve some problems significantly faster than classical algorithms.
-The best known examples are Shor’s algorithm and Grover’s algorithm.
+The best-known examples are Shor’s algorithm and Grover’s algorithm.
 Shor’s algorithm is a quantum algorithm for integer factorization.
-Simply put, when given a integer N, it will find its prime factors.
-It can solve this problem exponentially faster than the best known classical algorithm can.
-Grover’s algorithm can search an unstructured database or unordered list quadratically faster then the best classical algorithm with this purpose.
+Simply put, when given an integer N, it will find its prime factors.
+It can solve this problem exponentially faster than the best-known classical algorithm can.
+Grover’s algorithm can search an unstructured database or unordered list quadratically faster than the best classical algorithm with this purpose.